mrdoob/three.js/threejs/lessons/threejs-game.md

 No collisions, no physics, no input systems, no path finding, etc, etc...
 So, we'll have to provide those things ourselves.

-I ended up writing quite a but of code to make this simple *unfinished* game like thing and again, it's certainly possible I over engineered and there are simpler solutions but I feel like I actually didn't write enough code and hopefully I can explain what I think is missing.
+I ended up writing quite a bit of code to make this simple *unfinished* game like thing and again, it's certainly possible I over engineered and there are simpler solutions but I feel like I actually didn't write enough code and hopefully I can explain what I think is missing.